LTKills/B-Tree/README.md

 **Q: In the *logic remotion*, should I remove the record from all the files and from all the index files?**
 - A:

+**Q: Why in hell should I read data field by field instead of the whole record?**
+  - A: